Shahliza/MyVaultLearningDiary/README.md

 # MyVaultLearningDiary
 This Repository is where I want to document my 1st start journey in learning TWO structures in Obsidian: SCTO and LYT (Ideaverse)

-##What did I plan to learn with these 2 Vaults?
+What is my plan to learn these TWO structures (different vaults)?

 <insert mermaid or excalidraw picture here >